decentralized-identity/bbs-signature/draft-bbs-signatures.md

 The security analysis models hash\_to\_curve\_g1 as random oracles.
 It is crucial that these functions are implemented using a cryptographically secure hash function.
 For this purpose, implementations MUST meet the requirements of [@!I-D.irtf-cfrg-hash-to-curve].

 In addition, ciphersuites MUST specify unique domain separation tags for hash\_to\_curve.
-The domain separation tag used in (#ciphersuites) is the RECOMMENDED one.
+Some guidance around defining this can be found in (#ciphersuites).

 ## Use of Contexts